-Each puppy is different and has their own preferences, so take the time to personalize the experience for your furry friend.
+Each puppy is different and has its own preferences, so take the time to personalize the experience for your furry friend.

 Activities may help add variety to your pet’s day.
 Also, indoor games can help with stimulation and training opportunities.
 Marmol adds, “puppies are eager to learn and explore, they get excited about everything, use it to your advantage!”
 Games can help add enrichment to your pet’s day.

 - Basic training commands, like “find it” or “leave it”